This post was last updated on: July 3rd

 We are booked to go in June.
 Will this affect our Disney World Resort reservations?
 Can we get refunds, if they are still closed into the month of June?

-Guests who are booked to stay between March 16th and March 31st should go online or call to modify or cancel their Disney World Hotel reservations.
+Guests who are booked to stay between March 16th and the end of the actual closure should go online or call to modify or cancel their Disney World Hotel reservations.
 This can be done by logging onto My Disney Experience under “My Reservations” or by calling (407) 934-7639 to speak with a Cast Member.

-For guests planning on visiting Disney World in the months following March, you can change or cancel your hotel reservation with a check-in date from any time starting now through June 30th, 2020 without incurring a $50 fee that’s normally charged for modifying a trip.
+For guests planning on visiting Disney World in the upcoming months, you can change or cancel your hotel reservation with a check-in date from any time starting now through June 30th, 2020 without incurring a $50 fee that’s normally charged for modifying a trip.

 To cancel or change any Disneyland Hotel reservation, call The Walt Disney Travel Company at (714) 520-5050.